 Being hungry or being too full are both distractions you want to avoid when you practice breathing meditation.
-It’s also a very common mistake beginners make.
+It’s also very common mistake beginners make.

 They’ll try to meditate first thing in the morning before breakfast and suddenly feel extra hungry 10 minutes into their session.
 They may also decide they’re too hungry to meditate and decide to do so after they eat a full meal.
 Both are mistakes.

-If you are hungry and or if you haven’t eaten in a while, eat a small snack before you meditate so stave off those hunger pains which are really distracting.
+If you are hungry and or if you haven’t eaten in a while, eat a small snack before you meditate so to stave off those hunger pains which are really distracting.

 However, do not eat a full meal as you may feel too full to concentrate on your breathing.